Leoyuyuyu/stock_prediction/README.md

 #### Dataset

 ...
-Google Drive links to datasets and pickeled models
+AAPL stock data from yfinance api from 1980 to 2024.

 ### Credits & References